networkinss/joaswizard/README.md

 Example:
 `java -jar joaswizard-*.jar pet-oas.yaml petSample.yaml pet name`

-## Library usage
+### as a library

 Simply define an object of the class InputParameter.
 Use any of the public methods of the class Joaswizard.

+### samples for usage

+Samples are in the folder Samples.

 ## Template adjustment
-To fill in your own details into the info section just adjust the file src/main/resources/crud.yaml accordingly.
+To fill in your own details into the info section just adjust the files ending with .hbs (Handlebars) in src/main/resources/ accordingly.